juninhocruzg3/juninhocruzg3/MyCV.md

 - Engineering full-stack solutions in the [online sales](https://www.linkedin.com/pulse/transforming-how-we-buy-cars-criticaltechworks-1ofzf/?trackingId=EVL8HUZvTgORXpPtzhZ0Bw%3D%3D) and [offer lifecycle ecosystem](https://www.linkedin.com/posts/criticaltechworks_joyinmotion-agile-software-activity-7341495026272628737-l261?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAtXuawBYEdQD4AKtJpmdiDzamfdONpj4Jc), with a focus on frontend development - collaborating in backlog refinement, implementing, testing with automated tools and deploying to production.
 - Applying and enabling adoption of Domain-Driven Design and layered architectures (Clean, Hexagonal, etc.) to separate concerns, distill business complexity and bring the software design closer to real-world business.
 - Promoting better practices in project modelling, communication, and documentation by applying DDD principles - fostering shared language, collaborative design and lightweight, meaningful documentation that reflects domain knowledge and supports both technical and business perspectives.
-- From January 2024 to February 2025, worked at CTW as a senior consultant through Aubay, a Consulting, Nearshore, and Outsourcing company with more than 7500 employees (1450 in Portugal) and 19 offices in 7 different European countries.
+- Worked at CTW as a senior consultant through Aubay until February 2025.
+Aubay is a Consulting, Nearshore, and Outsourcing company with more than 7500 employees (1450 in Portugal) and 19 offices in 7 different European countries.
 - **Skills:** _Angular, TypeScript, Quarkus, Kotlin, Java, Docker, AWS, DynamoDB, SCRUM, LeSS, Domain-Driven Design._

 ## :school: FAEPI Super Project (Samsung - UFAM),  Manaus, Brazil